Undergraduate Internship Program

 The internship can be taken during the fall, spring, or summer semester.
 It is one full semester spent working as a professional in a setting of your choice.
 Generally you will work as a full-time professional (a minimum of 35 hours a week) for the semester.
 Even though you will spend one semester away from the University, you will be expected to enroll as a full-time student and pay full tuition.
 The internship is one of the most valuable experiences you will have as part of your education at Penn State.
 Approach it seriously and think of it as an exciting time in your education.
 Remember, many students get their first job offer from their internship site or make contacts for possible future employment.

-All internship sites must be approved and must have completed an Affiliation Agreement (found below).
-It is recommended that students purchase professional liability insurance for their internships.
-A link to a professional liability insurance site can be found below.
-In addition, students need to enroll in HDFS 495A and 495B before they can begin their internships.
+Students need to enroll in HDFS 495A and 495B before they can begin their internships.
 It is recommended that students enroll in these internship courses 2-3 weeks prior to the end of the semester preceding the internship.
-For example, if your are planning a Spring internship, your enrollment should be completed by first week in December.
+For example, if you are planning a Spring internship, your enrollment should be completed by the first week in December.

 More Information on the Internship Program

-The HDFS Internship office is located in 302 Health & Human Development East Building.
+The HDFS Internship office is located in 133 Health & Human Development Building.

 Administrative Coordinator for the Internship Program: Angela King, 865-2669.